-The examples of children and Goldbach's conjecture undermine UA3, but, they leave UA2 alone.
-Locke provides further examples which undermine UA2.
+The examples of children and Goldbach's conjecture undermine UA3 but leave UA2 alone.

+Locke provides further examples which undermine using UA2 to conclude that there are innate ideas.

-He presents claims that engender widespread agreement while at the same time being tied to sense experience.
+He presents claims that engender widespread agreement while being tied to sense experience.